What Airbnb’s Joe Gebbia owes to Charles and Ray Eames

 It turned out to be auspicious advice.
 Demetrios went on to become a bronze sculptor for 20 years, as well as an archivist at New York’s Museum of Modern Art and then museums across the globe.
 Now she is chief curator at a new institute dedicated, in part, to spreading her grandfather’s wisdom.
 That’s because her grandfather is Charles Eames, husband and lifelong collaborator of Ray Eames.
 Together, Charles and Ray were the ultimate power couple in midcentury design, developing some of the most iconic pieces of furniture in American history—including the fiberglass Shell Chair and the molded wood Lounge with Ottoman.

-The newly formed Eames Institute is focused on taking objects and methodologies from the Eameses’ practice and sharing that knowledge with the world in hopes that it will inspire solutions to thorny problems.
+The newly formed Eames Institute for Infinite Curiosity is focused on taking objects and methodologies from the Eameses’ practice and sharing that knowledge with the world in hopes that it will inspire solutions to thorny problems.
 The Eameses already have a cult following among design aficionados, including Airbnb cofounder Joe Gebbia, who is backing the initiative.
-The Eames Institute aims to broaden their influence.
+The Eames Institute aims to broaden their influence under president John Cary, the former executive director of the nonprofit Public Architecture who has also consulted for the Aspen Institute, the Obama Foundation, and TED.

 The institute begins with a website, which includes an online magazine called Kazam! along with a collection of Eames objects to explore in detail.
 In the future, it might host events and, potentially, build a physical museum space.
 “To me, this is design with a lowercase d, not a capital D,” Demetrios says.
 “My goal is to make this very approachable and offer these lessons for anyone to take in.”